Please update your browser.

-The JPMorgan Chase Institute has adopted rigorous security protocols and checks and balances to ensure all customer data are kept confidential and secure.
-Our strict protocols are informed by statistical standards employed by government agencies and our work with technology, data privacy and security experts who are helping us maintain industry-leading standards.
+The JPMorgan Chase Institute prides itself on providing valuable insights to policymakers, businesses, and nonprofit leaders.
+But these insights cannot come at the expense of consumer privacy or client confidentiality.
+To that end, the Institute has adopted rigorous security protocols and checks and balances to ensure all customer data are kept confidential and secure.
+These protocols are informed by statistical standards employed by government agencies and our work with technology, data privacy and security experts who are helping us maintain industry-leading standards.

-There are several key steps the Institute takes to ensure customer data are safe, secure and anonymous:
+There are several key steps the Institute takes to further its commitment to privacy and confidentiality:

 - The Institute's policies and procedures require that data it receives and processes for research purposes do not identify specific individuals.

-- The Institute has put in place privacy protocols for its researchers, including requiring them to undergo rigorous background checks, and enter into strict confidentiality agreements.
-Researchers are contractually obligated to use the data solely for approved research, and are contractually obligated not to re-identify any individual represented in the data.
+- The Institute requires its researchers to undergo rigorous background checks and enter into strict confidentiality agreements before gaining access to customer data.
+Researchers are contractually obligated to use the data solely for approved research, and to not attempt to re-identify any individual or client represented in the data.

-- The Institute does not allow the publication of any information about an individual consumer or business.
-Any data point included in any publication based on the Institute’s data may only reflect aggregate information or information that is otherwise not reasonably attributable to a unique, identifiable consumer or business.
+- The Institute mandates that any publication based on the Institute’s data only reflect aggregate information or information that is otherwise not reasonably attributable to a unique, identifiable consumer or business.

-- The data are stored on a secure server and only can be accessed under strict security procedures.
-The data cannot be exported outside of JPMorgan Chase’s systems.
-The data are stored on systems that prevent them from being exported to other drives or sent to outside email addresses.
-These systems comply with all JPMorgan Chase Information Technology Risk Management requirements for the monitoring and security of data.
+- The data on which the Institute and its researchers rely are stored on a secure server and only can be accessed under strict security procedures that are designed to prevent the export of data outside of JPMorgan Chase’s systems.
+The Institute’s data infrastructure complies with all JPMorgan Chase Information Technology Risk Management requirements for the monitoring and security of data.